chrisgrieser/shimmering-obsidian/README.md

 	- Search only Starred Files in your Vault
 	- OCR Screenshots
 	- Search the Obsidian Documentation
-	- Search community plugins and directly open them in Obsidian or GitHub
+	- Search Community Plugins and directly open them in Obsidian or GitHub
 	- Create Backups of your Vault
 	- Enter Dual Mode (Edit + Preview)
 	- Create a new note